 Congratulations on your new ductless mini split!
 It’s a fantastic way to keep your home comfortable.
 To make sure your system runs efficiently for years to come, a little regular maintenance goes a long way.
 Think of it like caring for a new car; routine check-ups protect your investment and prevent bigger problems down the road.
 The good news is that you can handle some of the basic upkeep yourself.
 For everything else, knowing when to call in a professional is key to keeping your system in top shape and your energy bills low.
 Let's walk through what you can do and what signs to watch for.

-Simple Cleaning and Filter Care
+Easy Cleaning and Filter Maintenance Tips

 One of the easiest and most important tasks you can do is clean the air filters.
 Aim to do this about once a month.
 Dirty filters can restrict airflow, reduce efficiency, and hurt your home's indoor air quality.
 Most filters can be easily removed, rinsed with water, and left to air dry completely before you put them back in.
 While you’re at it, take a quick look at your outdoor unit.
 Keep it clear of any leaves, grass clippings, or other debris that could block airflow.
 A clear path around the unit helps it work effectively and efficiently, especially during our hot Texas summers.

-Signs It's Time to Call for Service
+Warning Signs: When to Call a Pro for Service

 While you can handle the simple cleaning, some things are best left to a professional.
 If you notice your energy bills creeping up, the system isn't cooling or heating like it used to, or you hear strange noises, it's time to make a call.
 These can be signs of a bigger issue, like a refrigerant leak, which needs to be addressed quickly.
 To prevent these problems before they start, we recommend a professional inspection at least once a year.
 Our membership plan includes regular tune-ups to keep your system running smoothly and catch any potential issues early, giving you peace of mind all year long.